People

 PhD Plant Breeding and Plant Genetics, University of Wisconsin-Madison

-Scott is developing tools that leverage next-generation sequence data to
+Scott is developing tools that leverage next-generation sequence data to improve the efficiency of selection in hazelnut.

 Affiliated Graduate Students